Development

 The Profit on Cost Calculator helps UK property developers assess development viability and lender requirements.
 Calculate profit on cost (POC), profit on GDV, and return on equity to determine if your scheme meets lender criteria for development finance.

-Profit on Cost calculation - the primary metric lenders assess
+Profit on Cost calculation - primary lender assessment metric

-Return on equity calculation based on 30% equity assumption
+Return on equity based on 30% equity assumption

 Visual POC gauge showing lender acceptance thresholds